minprog/cs50x-1718-1819/problems/hangman/hangman.md

 ## Steps

+### 0. Before you get started

+In this assignment, we do not just want your entire program to work correctly, but the classes you write should also work individually.
+In particular, we want to test them using check50.
+This means that when your python file `hangman.py` is *imported*, it should not do anything except import the classes.

+That means that code that interfaces with the user should be wrapped in `if __name__ == '__main__':`, so it is only run when the file is used directly.

 ### 1. The `Lexicon` class

 The first thing to implement is a class called `Lexicon`, which has the responsibility of managing the full word list and extracting words of a given length.
 It can be loaded once and asked for words whenever a new game is started.